algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Code Structure

 Concerning the code structure, it would be parted in two different folders:
-- the first one would be dedicated to the backend;
+- the first one would be dedicated to the back-end;
-- while the second one would be for the frontend.
+- while the second one would be for the front-end.

-By following these conventions, every one exterior to the project team 5 would be able to catch up quite easily and to find every information needed fpr their own advancement.
+By following these conventions, every exterior people of the team 5 project would be able to catch up quite easily and to find every information needed for their own advancement.

 Once again.
 This list has been made in amount of the project.
-Therefore, it is meant to change in the following weeks if a better structure or a new idea shoudl be implemented to the repository/structure.
+Therefore, it is meant to change in the following weeks if a better structure or a new idea should be implemented to the repository/structure.
 Eventually, these changes would be described in the following tree or in a sub category to keep catch of the first arrangement.

 ```md
 2024-2025-project-4-web-fpga-team-5